-Emerald Traveler is a selection of the things I love in this world: culture, fashion, philosophy and of course, travel.
+Emerald Traveler is a selection of the things I love in this world: culture, nature and of course, travel.

 As a freelance culture writer I have published articles for media brands Forbes.com, Forbes Travel Guide and Premier Traveler, among others.
 Furthermore, I edited the recently published book, Fancy Color Diamonds: The Pricing Architecture.

 After working at Forbes Magazine as assistant to the publisher and subsequently a contributing travel writer, I circumnavigated the globe and reviewed countless hotels and destinations.